Riesi/telegram_frog_sticker_bot/README.md

 other/frogBeerCan.png|🍻🍺
 other/frogBeer.png|🍻🍺
 ```

+# Running the bot
+Running the bot requires the following command:
+`node bot.js`

 # License
 This project is licensed under the MIT license, which can be found in the `LICENSE` file.